PenguLoader/PenguLoader/API_DOCS.md

     console.log(response);
   }

-  // Should show UX to get back focus fetch('/riotclient/ux-show', { method: 'POST' });
+  // Notify the Riot client to bring the focus back to the application window. fetch('/riotclient/ux-show', { method: 'POST' });
 }
 ```

-See [spotify-gateway](https://github.com/LeagueLoader/spotify-gateway) example to learn more.
+See the [spotify-gateway](https://github.com/LeagueLoader/spotify-gateway) example to learn more.

 <br>